As women, we regularly consider our emotional needs

 Process have done as well or better than those using other interventions in significantly

-symptoms, especially in the long term.
-This study also found significant, lasting
+in the long term.
+This study also found significant, lasting increases in emotional

 We asked the Hoffman Institute's President, Raz Ingrasci, to summarize what the